-Asset Class Estimated Asset Life
+Asset Class Estimated Asset Life (in years)

-Service vehicles (years) 3 - 5
+Service vehicles 3 - 5

-Office furniture and equipment (years) 3 - 7
+Office furniture and equipment 3 - 7

-Revenue equipment (years) 3 - 12
+Revenue equipment 3 - 12

-Structure and improvements (years) 5 - 40
+Structures and improvements 5 - 40

 The Company's management periodically evaluates whether changes to estimated useful lives and/or salvage values are necessary to ensure its estimates accurately reflect the economic use of the assets.
-During 2013, management adjusted the estimated useful lives and salvage values of certain trucks based on such an evaluation.
-These changes resulted in a decrease in depreciation expense of approximately \$550,000 during 2013.
-This reduction in depreciation expense increased the Company's 2013 reported net income by approximately \$340,000 (\$0.04 per diluted share).
+During 2016, management adjusted the estimated useful lives and salvage values of certain trucks based on such an evaluation.
+These changes resulted in an increase in depreciation expense of approximately \$1.3 million during 2016.
+This increase in depreciation expense reduced the Company's 2016 reported net income by approximately \$0.8 million (\$0.13 per diluted share).
+During 2015, management determined that an adjustment to the estimated useful lives or salvage values of trucks or trailers was not necessary based on such an evaluation.